-It is even possible to create commands to check for certain typos, particularly if you have a habit of misspelling “definitely” wrong …. or forgetting if “between you and me” or “between you and I” is correct grammar.
+It is even possible to create commands to check for specific typos, particularly if you have a habit of misspelling “definitely” wrong …. or forgetting if “between you and me” or “between you and I” is correct grammar.
 Or you can check if you’re making these common grammar mistakes.

-You can even look to some great online resources such as Grammar Girl or Owl Purdue to help you out.
-To use an analogy, it doesn’t matter if you spent hours digging through your closet for the perfect outfit, or hours fixing your makeup.
+You can look to some great online resources such as Grammar Girl or Owl Purdue to help you out.
+To use an analogy, it doesn’t matter if you spent hours digging through your closet for the perfect outfit or hours fixing your makeup.
 If your appearance catches looks of approval, that’s what counts: the final result.

 If you like this post, subscribe to make sure you don’t miss the next one!